 Entertaining the new residents of an assisted living center is a significant issue for the caregivers.
 Of course, you have to make sure that everyone has a routine, and they stick to it.
-But assisted living activities can sometimes become relatively mundane.
+But assisted living activity ideas can sometimes become relatively mundane.

 Such a situation warrants some activity or pastime, which will make the monotony go away.
 After all, one of the main concerns that family members revolve around is recreational activities.